Hive-IT-GmbH/wp-featurizer/README.md

 ## Checkig for Features

-To check whether a Feature is enabled or not use the following code.
+To check whether a Feature is enabled or not use the following code

 ### To prevent errors if F8R is not active on the current installation implement this function first in your Plugin / Theme:
 ```php